-Our free FooGallery plugin has been downloaded over 8,000 times and that number is climbing rapidly every day.
-Since it’s release, Albums have been the #1 most requested feature.
+Our free FooGallery plugin has over 200 000 active installs and that number is still climbing.
+Since its release, Albums have been one of the most requested features.

 Albums as an Extension